The Seattle Aquarium offers a glimpse into aquatic life in Puget Sound and in the ocean beyond.

 - Additional parking information can be found on the aquarium’s directions and parking page.

-- Hand-sanitizing stations are located throughout the building.
+- Hand-sanitizing stations and hand-washing stations are available around the building

 - Outside food is welcome and must be eaten in designated locations.

 - The Seattle Aquarium is stroller-friendly.
 Wheelchairs can be borrowed for free.